weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

-Notice that both `roundKeys` in `keyExpand` and `roundResults` in `encrypt` are self-referential sequences, a paradigm that will often occur when coding up cryptoalgorithms.
+Notice that both `roundKeys` in `keyExpand` and `roundResults` in `encrypt` are self-referential sequences, a paradigm that will often occur when coding up cryptography.

 Laziness